sahilrajput03/persist.ml/README.md

 - [ ] Run Pomodoro: 25min button
 - [ ] Run Break: 5min break button, test sound button
 - [ ] Tets sound button.

-Checkbox:

-- Continuity (by default ON): it'll make the break run automatically after the pomodoro and then run the pomodoro after the break and so on.
+- [ ] Checkbox - Continuity (by default ON): it'll make the break run automatically after the pomodoro and then run the pomodoro after the break and so on.